 What is the Delta Upsilon social scene?
 How do you manage risk?

-At Delta Upsilon, we know how to have a good time.
-Our Fall Space Jam Party is one of our largest social events at Georgia Tech.
-That being said, we strive to maintain a safe environment for all members and guests.
-Georgia Tech does not permit mass alcohol containers such as kegs, punch bowls, or even a cooler filled with beers, and starting in 2018 Georgia Tech does not allow hard liquor to be served at registered events.
-Delta Upsilon strictly follows these policies.
-At large social events, we have brothers designated as sober monitors as well as contracted security guards.
-Our Risk Management and Loss Prevention Chair is closely involved in the planning of all events to ensure the safety of all involved.
-The Risk Management and Loss Prevention Chair also ensures that all brothers and pledges are educated in the Delta Upsilon risk prevention policies.
+At Delta Upsilon, we host numerous social events each year, from relaxing brotherhood events to boisterous date nights and house parties.
+We recognize the risks involved with hosting events on a college campus, and take numerous steps to ensure the safety of our brothers and guests.
+Georgia Tech does not permit mass alcohol containers such as kegs, punch bowls, or even the distribution of hard liquor at registered house parties, and Delta Upsilon strictly follows these policies.
+At large social events where alcohol is present, we have brothers designated as sober monitors as well as contracted security guards.
+Our Risk Management and Loss Prevention Chair is closely involved in the planning of all events and ensures that all brothers and pledges are educated in the Delta Upsilon risk prevention policies.

 If something unfortunate were to happen....

 We are committed to the well being of our members.
 We have accidental insurance on all members and guests at fraternity sponsored events.
 Should a situation arise where medical attention is required, we will not hesitate to respond in a manner appropriate to the situation.
-We have a Mental Health Chair whose job it is to ensure the chapter is well-informed about mental health resources on campus and to plan alternative events for smaller groups of brothers who are interested.
+For the brotherhood, we have an appointed Mental Health Chair who ensures that the chapter is well-informed about mental health resources on campus and coordinates events for small groups of brothers to discuss difficulties in an open, supportive environment.
 The majority of our chapter and our entire Executive Council is also QPR trained to ensure that anyone in crisis can be cared for appropriately until professional help can get involved.